DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 Finally, you will need to add the objective function to one of the runTests_*.py located in the *tests* directory.
 Again, use the other objective functions as an example.

 When making a pull request, the code coverage test will not pass unless the output from testing your objective function (the value itself and sensitivity values) is copied into the corresponding tests/refs/DAFoam_Test_*.txt file.

+## How can I contribute to this website?

+The DAFoam website is built based on JekyII.
+Most of the webpages are written in Markdown (.md) files.
+To make changes to the DAFoam website, please submit a pull request following these steps:

+1. Sign up for an account on Github.com
+2. Create a fork of the DAFoam website repo: https://github.com/DAFoam/DAFoam.github.io
+3. Change the website .md files on your fork
+4. When ready, submit a pull request

+We assume you are familiar with pull request submission on Github.com.
+If not, please refer to [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ## How to cite DAFoam?